 It's especially important, when you're meeting with the doctors or professionals at the hospital, to remember that you all want the same thing: a safe delivery and a healthy baby!
 You don't have any reason to feel guilty or ashamed.
-Whatever substances your baby was exposed to while you were pregnant, what matters now is that you team up with your providers, and the hospital staff to help your baby enter the world safe and healthy.
+Whatever substances your baby was exposed to while you were pregnant, what matters now is that you team up with your providers and the hospital staff to help your baby enter the world safe and healthy.

-Other Ways To Prepare For Baby:
+Other Ways to Prepare for Baby:

-- CHILDCARE-If you have other children at home, who will take care of them while you are in the hospital? - TRANSPORTATION-How will you get to the hospital for prenatal appointments and for delivery?
+- CHILDCARE-If you have other children at home, who will take care of them while you are in the hospital? - ▼ TRANSPORTATION-How will you get to the hospital for prenatal appointments and for delivery?

 If your baby stays in the hospital past the time you are discharged, how will you get to and from the hospital?
 When it is time to take your baby home, who will pick you up?
-Do you have a carseat that is properly installed to pick baby up? - HOUSING-How will you get to the hospital for prenatal appointments and for delivery?
-If your baby stays in the hospital past the time you are discharged, how will you get to and from the hospital?
-When it is time to take your baby home, who will pick you up?
-Do you have a carseat that is properly installed to pick baby up. - MENTAL HEALTH PROVIDER-Do you have a counselor or therapist you trust?
+Do you have a carseat that is properly installed to pick baby up? - ✓ HOUSING-Where will you and baby live?
+Do you have a safe and sober home to bring baby to?
+Do you need help finding a sober living program or Family Residential Treatment?
+Call 1-866-705-2807 for help finding residential treatment for families. - MENTAL HEALTH PROVIDER-Do you have a counselor or therapist you trust?
 If not, it's a great idea to connect with one.
-This person can listen to you and support you through your pregnancy and parenting journey.

-- BIRTH COACH-Do you have someone who will go with you to the hospital and support you while you give birth?
+This person can listen to you and support you through your pregnancy and parenting journey. - ❷ BIRTH COACH-Do you have someone who will go with you to the hospital and support you while you give birth?
 Do they know what you want for your delivery?
-Do they know how to support your recovery, as well as your Journey into Motherhood? - OTHER SUPPORTS-Can you connect with a Recovery Coach, a Peer Care Coordinator, or a Community Support Worker?
-These people are often other mothers, with similar experiences, that can walk you through this process, offer support, and help you get to your appointments.
-Call an out-patient substance use treatment program in your area to see if these supports are available.
-You can also call your Health Insurance Provider to find a Peer Support Specialist.
+Do they know how to support your recovery, as well as your Journey into Motherhood? - ✓ OTHER SUPPORTS-Can you connect with a Recovery Coach, a Peer Care Coordinator, or a Community Support Worker?
+These people are often other mothers with similar experiences, who can walk you through this process, offer support, and help you get to your appointments.
+Call an outpatient substance use treatment program in your area to see if these supports are available.
+You can also call your health insurance provider to find a peer support specialist.